Skip to navigation Skip to content

 Income Support Exemption because Special Benefit is granted

-On 3 April 2019, Faeza is granted Special Benefit (SpB) due to experiencing severe financial hardship.
-As SpB is a social security benefit, social security pension, FHA, PPL or DAP, Faeza is now eligible for FTB Part A.
+On 3 April 2024, Faeza is granted Special Benefit (SpB) due to experiencing severe financial hardship.
+As SpB is a social security benefit, social security pension, FHA or PPL, Faeza is now eligible for FTB Part A.

-Faeza has another child on 23 July 2019 and claims Paid Parental Leave (PPL), with a nominated start date of 15 August 2019.
-The claim is assessed and awaiting start date (ASS-ASD) as Faeza is exempt from the NARWP due to being in receipt of an income support payment.
+Faeza has another child on 23 July 2024 and claims Paid Parental Leave (PPL).
+Faeza is exempt from the NARWP due to being in receipt of an income support payment.

-From this date, Faeza is also no longer eligible for FTB Part A or PPL, as the NARWP has not been fully served.
+From this date, Faeza is also no longer eligible for FTB Part A or PPL, as the NARWP has not been fully served and she does not have an exemption from the NARWP.

 3